Skip to content

 In this guide, we’ll break down the best surfaces to use, which ones to avoid (or protect), and what to do if you have a composite deck or wood patio.

 • Concrete: One of the most heat-resistant and stable bases available.
-Perfect for permanent installations or patio builds.
+Ideal for permanent installations or patio builds.

-• Gravel or decomposed granite: Great for fire bowls or freestanding pits.
-Also allows for drainage and a natural look.
+• Gravel or Decomposed Granite: A great option for fire bowls or freestanding pits.
+It also allows for drainage and a natural look.

-• Outdoor-rated tile: Works well when paired with a proper sub-base and level surface.
+• Outdoor-Rated Tile: Effective when paired with a proper sub-base and level surface.

 Not all backyard surfaces are fire-feature-ready.
-Here's how to approach the most common problem areas:
+Here's how to handle the most common challenges:

-Composite decking looks great and lasts long—but most brands are not rated for high radiant heat exposure.
-Direct placement of a fire pit or table can lead to warping, discoloration, or even fire risk.
+Composite decking is attractive and durable—but most brands are not rated for high radiant heat exposure.
+Direct placement of a fire pit or table can cause warping, discoloration, or pose a fire hazard.

 If you have composite decking: